Yep, it’s a record setter!

-Yep, ViaSat-1, the satellite behind (or is that above?)
-Exede Internet, was recently recognized with the Guinness World Records® title as the Highest Capacity Communications Satellite in the world.
-With 134 Gbps total throughput capacity (that’s a lot), ViaSat-1 has 10 times the throughput of any previous satellite in its class.
+ViaSat-1, the satellite behind (or is that above?)
+Exede Internet, was recognized in 2012 with the Guinness World Records® title as the Highest Capacity Communications Satellite in the world.
+With 134 Gbps total throughput capacity (that’s a lot), ViaSat-1 had 10 times the throughput of any previous satellite in its class.

 The recognition got us wondering a little bit about Guinness World Records, which everyone used to refer to as a “book” but is also a pretty informative website as well.
 We’ve suspected it all has something to do with Guinness, the adult beverage, and we discovered on the Guinness website that such is indeed the case.